ant-tool/atool-doc/README.md

   - `title`: string of file-path, `examples/basic`

+  - `resource`: kinds of path for resourceFile, `{ name: 'basicNameAndExt', relativeToCwd: 'relativePathToCwd' }`

   - `script`: array of script-path need to insert into the html file, `['../common.js', './basic.js']`

   - `html`: string of html element, `<div></div>`